-It does not matter which part of the county you live in, weather change is a constant phenomenon.
-Not many homeowners realize how this can affect their garage doors.
-Harsh sun, rain, snow, sleet, hurricane and humidity during summer can certainly make garage doors and openers behave in a certain way.
-Let's see how.
+It doesn't matter which part of the county you live in, the changing weather is likely to be a constant reality for many.
+Not many homeowners realize how much the elements can impact their garage door.
+Harsh sun, rain, snow, sleet, hurricane, and humidity can all affect the operation and condition of your system.
+Find out more below.

 Both heat and humidity can affect the way a door functions.
-On a hot summer day, depending on your location, the temperature inside a garage may reach even 100⁰F.
-This can alter the sensitivity adjustments in a door opener or even the travel limit.
-Slight adjustments to the door or opener will enable the door to open and close properly.
+On a hot summer's day, depending on your location, the temperature inside a garage may reach up to 100⁰F.
+Surprisingly, this can alter the sensitivity adjustments of your opener and even the travel limit.
+Slight adjustments here can help your door to open and close properly again.

-During an electrical surge at summer or spring time caused due to storms, garage door openers are particularly prone to being affected.
-The circuit board can easily be damaged by a single strike of lighting that causes a surge in power.
-Investing in a good surge protector is advisable.
-Plug this in at the outlet where the opener is plugged.
-Single outlet protectors are easily available in the market.
+During an electrical surge in summer or spring, which can happen more frequently during a storm, garage door openers can become particularly prone to impact.
+Investing in a good surge protector is advisable - all you need to do is plug this in at an outlet where the opener is also plugged in.
+Single outlet protectors are easily available on the market!